Experienced DUI Attorney in Southfield, MI

 In Michigan, driving under the influence (DUI) is a serious criminal charge that can have long-term consequences on your life.
-Therefore, if you are charged with drunk driving in Southfield, you should make it a priority to consult an experienced Southfield DUI lawyer from Davis Law Group immediately.
+Therefore, if you are charged with drunk driving in Southfield, you need a lawyer for a DUI in Southfield immediately.
 Southfield criminal defense attorney Maurice Davis is a former prosecutor who understands how the other side thinks, knows how to find holes in their case, and can build an effective defense strategy as a result.
 Call us today at (248) 469-8501.

 A first-time DUI conviction can lead to various penalties such as fines, a permanent criminal record, incarceration, a driver’s license suspension, increased car insurance rates, and a mandatory ignition interlock system.
 A consequent DUI offense comes with even more severe penalties and may turn into a felony.
 If you are convicted of a felony OWI, you may have trouble getting accepted to college, landing a job, keeping your professional license, supporting yourself financially, and renting a property.
 Your reputation, as well as relationships with others, may suffer as well.